googlecodelabs/tools/claat/README.md

 The binaries, as well as their checksums are available at the [Releases page](https://github.com/googlecodelabs/tools/releases/latest).

-Alternatively, if you have [Go installed](https://golang.org/doc/install)complete the following two steps:
+Alternatively, if you have [Go installed](https://golang.org/doc/install) complete the following two steps:

-1. Eensure that go is included in your PATH env variable by adding the following line either to your .bashrc, .profile, or .zshrc file depending on what your shell is:
+1. Ensure that `go` is included in your PATH env variable by adding the following line either to your .bashrc, .profile, or .zshrc file depending on what your shell is:

     export PATH=$PATH:$HOME/go/bin/